DuckLogic/zerogc/README.md

 to explicitly control where garbage collections can happen.
 Normally this is an unsafe operation.
 All live references on the stack must be given on the stack or use after.
-It would be unsafe to trust the user to .
 Eventually I realized I could use the borrow checker to restrict the usage of roots around safepoints.
 I was inspired in part by the way [indexing](https://github.com/bluss/indexing) uses lifetimes to enforce